Étienne Perier (governor): Return to the navy (1733–1766)

 After his recall, Perier and his family returned to France, and by 1734 he returned to sea as second officer on the Neptune, cruising off the coast of Senegal.
 By 1737 he had settled in Brest, and made a career in the French Navy.
-During the War of the Austrian Succession, he commanded the Mars during the capture of HMS Northumberland in 1744 and participated in the failed Duc d'Anville expedition of 1746.
+During the War of the Austrian Succession, he commanded the Mars at the capture of HMS Northumberland during the action of 8 May 1744 and participated in the failed Duc d'Anville expedition of 1746.
 He later commanded a squadron of four warships and two frigates in the Caribbean during the Seven Years' War.
 In 1757, he was promoted to Lieutenant général des Armées navales.

 At the end of his career, on August 23, 1765, Perier was awarded the Grand-Croix of the Order of Saint Louis.
 At the time, only two Grand-Croix were allocated to the Ministry of the Navy.
 He was first inducted into the Order as a chevalier in 1727 after being named governor of Louisiana and elevated to commandeur in 1755.

 Perier died due to anasarca on April 1, 1766, at his daughter's home, Tréoudal castle in Saint-Martin-des-Champs, France.